NicolasH2/ggbrace/README.md

 # Default braces
 ggbrace has 3 ways of creating braces:
-- geom_brace default mode: manually define border for the braces (xstart, xend, ystart, yend)
+- `geom_brace` default mode: manually define border for the braces (xstart, xend, ystart, yend)
-- geom_brace with inherit.aes or mapping: braces are drawn automatically in the confines of the most extreme values
+- `geom_brace` with inherit.aes or mapping: braces are drawn automatically in the confines of the most extreme values
-- geom_stat: braces are drawn automatically to enclose data points
+- `geom_stat`: braces are drawn automatically to enclose data points

 In our example we use the mtcars data to create a dotplot.
 Then we look at how each of the three different modes draws braces to that plot.